namcuong757/Projects/Python/README.txt

-This is the User Datagram Protocol (UDP) stimulator
+This is the User Datagram Protocol (UDP) stimulator where client can communicate with server.